 The RNA Bioscience Initiative (RBI) Summer Internship Program is a 10-week hands-on, mentored research opportunity for undergraduates who want to gain real-world laboratory experience in RNA biology, chemistry, biochemistry, genomics, and bioinformatics.

 The University of Colorado Anschutz Medical Campus is located in the Denver metro area.
 Interns are mentored by faculty from the biomedical research departments at CU Anschutz, including researchers studying fundamental aspects of biology and the molecular bases of cancer, developmental biology, autoimmunity, and infectious disease.
-Please visit our Faculty page for a complete list of possibilities.
+Please visit our Research & Faculty page for a complete list of possibilities.

 Undergraduate students with a strong interest in RNA research are encouraged to apply for this program.
 The program is especially intended for undergrads wishing to gain research experience in advance of applying to graduate school.
 Applicants may designate three preferred potential mentors from the RBI-faculty, or they may contact an RBI faculty member ahead of applying to pre-arrange an internship match (please note this on the application).
 All matches are made only after selection from the entire applicant pool.